CANADIAN SHORTHORN ASSOCIATION

 - FIRST PAYMENT (50%) due on January 31, annually

 - Calving information submitted by At breeder's convenience

 - Second Payment (50%) due on June 1, annually

 - Performance Information At breeder's convenience

 of the Year

 WHOLE HERD REGISTRY (WHR)

 In 2001 the Canadian Shorthorn Association introduced a voluntary whole herd registry which allows Canadian Shorthorn breeders the option of listing their herd in the WHR program with a single fee paid for a full range of required services.
-Those who wish to do so may make the decision to continue to register and transfer Shorthorn cattle using the traditional system.
+Effective January 1, 2018 WHR is the only way to register Shorthorn animals in Canada.

-The WHR program will simplify the paperwork for you as a breeder.
-It will also provide a basis for better financial planning by the Association.
-Most important, however, is the fact that the WHR program will provide information required by the Canadian Shorthorn industry - in the form of weights and performance data requested by the commercial meat production industry.
+The WHR program simplifies the paperwork for you as a breeder.
+It also provides a basis for better financial planning by the Association.
+Most important, however, is the fact that the WHR program will provide information required by the Canadian Shorthorn industry - in the form of weights, performance data and EPD’s requested by the commercial meat production industry.